PROJECT #169

 Meet Nguyen

 Nguyen has been an early child educator in Prin Thanh Village for 10 years.
-Prior to the construction of of Prin Thanh Kindergarten, Hien was teaching 3-5-year-old children in the same classroom, which made it very difficult to find teaching approaches suitable for all of the children.
+Prior to the construction of of Prin Thanh Kindergarten, Hien was teaching 3-5-year-old children all in the same classroom, which made it very difficult to find teaching approaches suitable for all of the children at the same time.
 In addition, the kindergarten building was unable to accommodate all of the children in the village, meaning that some children had to travel up to 2km away from their homes to attend school.
 However, with the construction of the Prin Thanh classroom, at the beginning of the 2020-2021 school year Ms. Hien and the other kindergarten teachers have been able to separate the children by age, which, she says, “allows for more effective teaching and accommodations for all of the kindergarten aged children in the village!”

 Thank you for making this possible!